 Under Internal Revenue Service (IRS) regulations, qualified retirement plans must pass a nondiscrimination test.
 In order to pass this test, and thus qualify as non-discriminatory, a plan

 must offer all employees within the company the same benefits.
 As a result of these participation rules, many companies set up nonqualified retirement plans for their highly compensated executives and other members of senior management.
 These nonqualified plans can come in many different forms.

-At Roberts Disability Law, our attorneys have a deep understanding of executive deferred compensation plans and their interaction with ERISA.
+At Roberts Disability Law, P.C., our attorneys have a deep understanding of executive deferred compensation plans and their interaction with ERISA.
 If you are having any trouble obtaining your full and fair executive compensation benefits in Oakland, please get in contact with our team today.

 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that regulates employer based retirement plans.
 This law sets up many different minimum standards to which qualified retirement plans must conform.
 While nonqualified retirement plans, such as executive deferred compensation plans, must follow ERISA’s disclosure and reporting standards, these plans are not subject to most of ERISA’s requirements.
 This comes with both upsides and downsides.

 On the one hand, the fact that nonqualified plans are not subject to participation standards means that they can offer far more generous benefits than most qualified plans.
 On the other hand, these plans are also exempt from ERISA’s funding standards and fiduciary duty rules.
 As such, plan participants find themselves in a potentially vulnerable position.
 Since executive deferred compensation plans do not need to be funded in a trust, some employers sometimes look to save money by aggressively looking for any reason to deny claims.
 In far too many cases, claims are denied for wholly illegitimate reasons.